Project Management Basics

 How much proprietary information is there on personal devices?

-Close and terminated them all at once.
+Close and terminate them all at once.

 Impact